Salary Survey FAQ

 1) Where does the data come from?

-This is anecdotal information revised regularly in discussion with our recruitment staff.
-In the course of their day to day activities, salary levels are constantly discussed and can be accurately assessed from real amounts offered to the candidates we place into jobs.
+This is anecdotal information revised regularly in discussion with our recruitment partners.
+In the course of their day to day activities, salary levels are constantly discussed and can be accurately assessed from real amounts offered to the candidates they place into jobs.
 So, while not statistical, the data is from a real source and interpreted by people actively engaged in recruitment in these sectors.

 2) There are salaries being paid outside the maximum and minimum parameters shown in the salary survey.